OPENING HOURS 7 days

 It is an easy material to handle.

 Glendoick Gardens believes that the environmental pressure on reduction of peat use by the horticultural industry is valid in protecting lowland UK peat bogs as few such habitats still exist.
 The campaign, began in the 1980s by David Bellamy, was successful in protecting many remaining lowland peat habitats.
-I recently spoke to David Bellamy about the way the peat debate has evolved.
-He is frankly appalled at the current attempts to ban peat use and completely opposes this.
-See David's website for more details. http://www.barrettbellamyclimate.com/
+I spoke to David Bellamy shortly before he died, about the way the peat debate has evolved.
+He was dismayed at the attempts to ban peat use entirerly as this was not the purpose of his campaign.

 Somehow, the worthwhile protection of these lowland peat bogs has lead, almost completely without justification, to a national compaign casting peat use as 'sinful' or morally wrong.
 There are several arguments put forward to justify the enforced reduction in use of peat but most of these are dubious at best and often factually inaccurate.